nitramr/indigoDock/README.md

 * application has a theme switcher (dark/light)
 * setting will saved in a settings file
 * auto scroll to active panel by click on link icon
+* panel stack float horizontal or vertical based on dock orientation

 ## Issues: